oschrenk/plan.swift/Docs/Sketchybar.md

 # Sketchybar

-You can use `plan` to show the next calendar event with sketchybar
+You can use `plan` to show the next calendar event with [Sketchybar](https://felixkratz.github.io/SketchyBar/)

 # Advanced